Boxcar function

-where f(a,b;x) is the uniform distribution of x for the interval and $H(x)$ is the Heaviside step function.
+where $f(a,b;x)$ is the uniform distribution of $x$ for the interval $[a,b]$ and $H(x)$ is the Heaviside step function.
 As with most such discontinuous functions, there is a question of the value at the transition points, which are usually best chosen depending on the individual application.

 When a boxcar function is selected as the impulse response of a filter, the result is a simple moving average filter, whose frequency response is a sinc-in-frequency, a type of low-pass filter.